 These questions help keep everyone focused and on track.
 Frequent progress reports help ensure that no one spends too long spinning their wheels on a problem.
 Since remote team members don’t have the opportunity to walk down the hall and discuss a problem with a co-worker, the daily start-up provides a valuable forum for problem-solving.

-One of the most significant benefits of brief daily stand-ups compared to weekly or monthly update meetings is that it encourages everyone to break large tasks into smaller chunks and then push to complete them in a day for reporting in the following day’s stand-up.
+One of the most significant benefits of brief daily stand ups meetings compared to weekly or monthly update meetings is that it encourages everyone to break large tasks into smaller chunks and then push to complete them in a day for reporting in the following day’s stand up.
 This in itself, can boost productivity, especially for those who need help with time management.

 Communicate clearly the purpose of the meeting.